 - Housekeeping supplies – spray cleaner, trash liners, small vacuum, air freshener

 - Surge protector - Fire Marshal requires these to be UL approved

 - Bicycle lock (if you bring a bicycle to campus, UHPD recommends U-shaped bike locks)

 - Food/eating utensils

 - For move-in day: bungee cords, plastic or tarp (in case of rain)

-You are strongly encouraged to insure your personal property and carry renters insurance, whether that be a special policy or as a part of the parents' homeowners policy.
+You are strongly encouraged to ensure your personal property and carry renters insurance, whether that be a special policy or as a part of the parents' or guardians' homeowners' policy.

 Emergency Preparedness Kit

 In case of an unforeseen emergency, an emergency preparedness kit is recommended.
 Each kit should contain supplies for a 72-hour period.
-For a full list of recommended items, visit the Office of Emergency Management’s Emergency Preparedness Website: https://www.uh.edu/emergency-management/planning-and-response/building-department-preparedness/hurricane-preparedness/emergency-preparedness-supplies-checklist-2018.pdf
+For a full list of recommended items, visit the Office of Emergency Management’s Emergency Preparedness Website: Emergency Preparedness

 - Pets – Other than fish in a maximum 10-gallon tank